GoogleCloudPlatform/oozie-to-airflow/README.md

 Connection configuration options are not supported.

 **2. Not all elements are supported**

 For Hive, the following elements are not supported: `job-tracker`, `name-node`.
 For Hive2, the following elements are not supported: `job-tracker`, `name-node`, `jdbc-url`, `password`.

+The Github issue for both problems: [Hive connection configuration and other elements](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/342)

 ## Email Example